lukaskollmer/yo/docs/readme.md

 <br>

 Yo is an interpreted programming language with a rust-inspired syntax.
-This repo includes a lexer, parser, compiler and interpreter, as well as a standard library that defines basic types like `String` or `Array`.

 ## Example